 Our sacred stories in the Scriptures present us with the good news of the Kingdom of God, hopeful news, signs of God’s love and constant presence among us.
 Matthew’s Gospel begins with telling the story of the beginning – God has come among us, taking on our humanity in Jesus, an expression of God’s love (Matt 1:18-23).
 This is the Incarnation.

-What is also Good News is that Jesus shared not only his message with his disciples.
-He also shared his mission.
+What is also Good News is that Jesus shared not only his message, but also shared his mission.
 The Reign of God has begun among us.
 We are Jesus present here and now.
 Like Jesus, in word and in action and gifted with his Spirit, we are to make God’s Kingdom present and alive in our world.
-This is the mission.

 Our faith is relational.
 It is built and expressed in how we live with one another, for we are disciples of Jesus, together called to bring the Kingdom to the world, to all humanity.
 In that fulfilled and completed Kingdom, Jesus the Christ will say: “Truly I tell you, just as you did it to one of the least of these brothers and sisters of mine, you did it to me.”
 (Matt 25:31-40)